Frequently Asked Questions About Financial Aid

 Is there a payment plan available to parents?

-What is required to maintain satisfactory academic progress in order to continue to receive financial aid?
+What is required for a student to maintain satisfactory academic progress in order to continue to receive financial aid?

 Where can a student research private scholarships?